Table of Contents

 • Built-In Sample: Realistic senior engineer resume for instant demo.

-• File Support: Parse text files directly or PDF/DOCX via Attachment.
+• File Support: Parse text files, PDF, DOCX, or image files (PNG, JPG, BMP, TIFF) via Attachment.

 • JSON Output: Machine-readable structured data alongside formatted display.